godotengine/godot-docs/classes/class_@globalscope.rst

 - **PROPERTY_HINT_RANGE** = **1** --- Hints that an integer or float property should be within a range specified via the hint string ``"min,max"`` or ``"min,max,step"``.
 The hint string can optionally include ``"or_greater"`` and/or ``"or_less"`` to allow manual input going respectively above the max or below the min values.
 Example: ``"-360,360,1,or_greater,or_less"``.

-Additionally, other keywords can be included: ``"exp"`` for exponential range editing, ``"radians"`` for editing radian angles in degrees, ``"degrees"`` to hint at an angle and ``"no_slider"`` to hide the slider.
+Additionally, other keywords can be included: ``"exp"`` for exponential range editing, ``"radians"`` for editing radian angles in degrees, ``"degrees"`` to hint at an angle and ``"hide_slider"`` to hide the slider.

 - **PROPERTY_HINT_ENUM** = **2** --- Hints that an integer, float or string property is an enumerated value to pick in a list specified via a hint string.

 The hint string is a comma separated list of names such as ``"Hello,Something,Else"``.
+Whitespaces are **not** removed from either end of a name.
 For integer and float properties, the first name in the list has value 0, the next 1, and so on.
 Explicit values can also be specified by appending ``:integer`` to the name, e.g. ``"Zero,One,Three:3,Four,Six:6"``.

 - **PROPERTY_HINT_ENUM_SUGGESTION** = **3** --- Hints that a string property can be an enumerated value to pick in a list specified via a hint string such as ``"Hello,Something,Else"``.